Tuning Into Your Body After Trauma: The Power of Somatics and Bodily Sensations

 • Feel more present and grounded

-Why Somatic Awareness Helps Trauma Recovery
+Why Somatic Awareness Supports Trauma Recovery

 Safe Ways to Begin Somatic Practices